 Must Shear Sheep Breeds

-Some breeds need to be shorn every year; otherwise, they will grow their wool continuously.
+Why do sheep need to be sheared – Some breeds need to be shorn every year; otherwise, they will grow their wool continuously.
 The wool may grow in size that is two or three times the original body size of the sheep.

 The survival of sheep without manual shearing mainly depends upon the type of breed of the sheep.
-Some breeds are bred to raise the sheep with heavy coats that are normally not shed, and they keep themselves growing.
+Some breeds are selective bred to raise the sheep with heavy coats that are normally not shed, and they keep themselves growing.
 They need to shorn regularly.
 You will find a sheep three times the size of its original one.
 The breed included is “Merino.”

 These have been selectively bred for thick heavy coats.
 About 30% of wool used worldwide comes from Australia, where the most commonly raised sheep, Merino.
 Their coats are so thick that some die of heat exhaustion during hot months.
 Unlike wild sheep, merinos cannot shed their fleece.